 Consider applicant tracking systems.
 Applicant tracking systems (ATS) are computer programs that parse through resumes for relevant information and give each candidate a score based on the keywords, experience levels, and other factors in your application documents.

 Many CVs don’t make it to a human reader because the program weeds them out.
-In order to avoid that, you should follow the same advice as making your resume ATS-friendly.
+In order to avoid that, you should make your CV ATS-friendly.

-Don’t use fancy formatting gimmicks, incorporate lots of keywords (in a natural way), and be sure to save your file as the employer requests.
+Incorporate lots of keywords that you find in the job description (in a natural way), don’t use fancy formatting gimmicks, and be sure to save your file as the employer requests.
 If they don’t request any specific file format, stick with .doc or .docx — even though PDFs save their formatting across devices and operating systems, doc files are easier for ATS to read.

 -